 - 1. What is affordability?
 What is fiscal space? - 2.
 How to forecast government revenues and expenditures? - 3.
-How to calculate fiscal space and finance fiscal deficit? - 4.
+How to calculate fiscal space and finance a fiscal deficit? - 4.
+How to expand fiscal space and generate resources for social protection investments? - 5.
 How to convince governments to invest in social protection?

-This module aims to increasing knowledge on the concepts of affordability and fiscal space, as well as on the impact of expanding or implementing new social protection provisions on government budget.
-It also aims to provide ideas on various measures to increase fiscal space through budget reallocations or tax reforms.
-Finally, it aims to foster a discussion on ways to convince the government to increase fiscal space and invest in social protection.
+This module aims to increase knowledge of the concepts of affordability and fiscal space, as well as the impact of expanding or implementing new social protection provisions on government budget.
+It also aims to provide ideas on various measures to increase fiscal space through budget reallocations, tax reforms, structural reforms, and/or other means.
+Finally, it aims to foster a discussion on ways to convince a government to increase fiscal space and invest in social protection.